PixmaNts/edge-cdn-store/design/proposal.md

 This proposal outlines the design and implementation of `edge-cdn-store`, a CDN cache storage backend that implements the `pingora_cache::Storage` trait.
 The project aims to provide a caching solution for edge computing scenarios where low latency, high throughput, and data persistence are important.

 The architecture uses an in-memory `DashMap` for managing metadata and in-progress writes, coupled with a persistent on-disk storage layer.
-The current MVP uses `tokio::fs` for disk I/O; `io_uring` remains a planned enhancement.
+The current MVP uses `tokio::fs` for disk I/O with optional, experimental `io_uring` for disk reads and streaming body writes.
+Finalize/fsync still uses Tokio APIs.
 The design relies on the operating system's kernel page cache to keep hot data fast without an explicit in-memory data cache.

 ## Motivation